dapr/docs/howto/invoke-and-discover-services/Readme.md

 curl http://localhost:3500/v1.0/invoke/cart/add -X POST
 ```

-Since the aoo endpoint is a 'POST' method, we used `-X POST` in the curl command.
+Since the `/add` endpoint is a 'POST' method, we used `-X POST` in the curl command.

 To invoke a 'GET' endpoint: